piharpi/ijen-theme-jekyll/_posts/go-gotchas/2020-06-05-go-gotchas.md

 image: "https://golang.org/lib/godoc/images/go-logo-blue.svg"
 ---

 I have had the good fortune of being able to use Go in my current job.
 I like the language a lot, it is pretty straightforward.
 I like that it is typed for safety.
-I like that
+I like that the language features are mostly orthogonal.
+There are however, a few things I find inconsistent, confusing, or surprising.
+I would like to document these here.

 #### Calling a method on a nil pointer